APPLICANT CONDUCT POLICY

 If you miss more than one scheduled interview, you will lose all access to Handshake, as well as, the On-Campus/Virtual Interview Program until you have met with your career advisor and your career advisor authorizes reactivation of your account.

 Accepting a Job

-Any and all full-time and/or internship offers extended to candidates during a summer or adjacent fall semester will remain valid for a minimum of three (3) weeks (21 days) or through October 15; whichever date is later.
-Any and all offers made during a spring semester will remain valid for a minimum of two weeks (14 days).
+Any and all full-time and/or internship offers extended to candidates during a summer or adjacent fall semester should remain valid for a minimum of three (3) weeks (21 days) or through October 15; whichever date is later.
+Any and all offers made during a spring semester should remain valid for a minimum of two weeks (14 days).

 All associated offer features (bonuses, start date, relocation costs, etc.) will remain valid for the entirety of the aforementioned offer time frames.

 Candidates may accept an offer prior to an offer deadline.
 Employers may extend offers with deadlines beyond the aforementioned time frames.

 When you accept a job offer, you must notify potential employers (if you still have outstanding offers or interviews) and contact the Career Center within one business day of your acceptance.

 Withdraw from all interviews immediately upon accepting a position offer.

 If an employer offers travel reimbursement, whether or not a job is accepted, claim only fair and reasonable reimbursement from employers for travel expenses actually incurred.